Location CUNY GC 6496

 All assignments will be scored out of 100 points.

 Assignments will be due by 11:59pm on their due date.
-Assignments should be delivered electronically, via email.
+Assignments should be delivered electronically, via email to the instructor.

 If there are programming requirements to any assignment, coding assignments can be written in C++, java or python.